Extreme Weather, Its Effect on the Economy and You

 Since 1900, the climate has been changing more rapidly than in the past.
 The average earth temperature has increased by 1.2 degrees Celsius since then.
 The two poles of the earth have been affected the most by climate change.
 The change has caused more frequent and damaging extreme weather.
 The cost since 1980 has been $1.6 trillion.

 Any list of extreme weather events includes tornados, wildfires, hurricanes, blizzards, floods and landslides, heat waves, and droughts.
 Extreme weather includes storms, whether they be dust, hail, rain, snow, or ice.

 What makes a weather event extreme?
 A storm becomes extreme when it exceeds local averages or sets a record.
 Extreme weather in one location may be normal weather in another.
 For example, a heavy snowstorm in January is extreme weather in Scottsdale, Arizona, but not in Boston, Massachusetts.
-High impact events that create a lot of death and damage are extreme.
+Also, any weather event that creates a lot of death and damage is extreme.

 Examples of Recent Events

 In 2019, snow fell at a record-low elevation in Hawaii.
 In 2014, blizzards hit the Midwest, shrinking the economy by 2.1%.
 The warming Arctic has increased the frequency of blizzards in the northeast United States and Europe.
 When the Arctic suddenly warms, it splits the polar vortex.
 That's a zone of cold air that circles the Arctic at high altitudes.
 When it splits, it sends its freezing temperatures southward.
 When it meets moist air from the warming oceans, it creates a bomb cyclone that dumps massive amounts of snow.